 1. Determine How Long the Compressor Is On

-Most air compressors cycle on and off throughout the day.
+Throughout the day, most air compressors tend to cycle on and off.
 While the compressor is cycling on, it draws power.
 Use a clock or a stopwatch to figure out how long the compressor runs each day.
-For many businesses, an air compressor’s use differs by day.
-You can get a more accurate estimate by averaging the compressor’s use over a week.
+For many businesses, an air compressors use differs by day.
+You can get a more precise estimate by averaging the compressor’s use over a week.
 To do this, track your usage for seven days and divide the sum by seven.

 2. Calculate How Much Power the Compressor Consumes

 Your air compressor should have a wattage rating stamped on its nameplate.
 Multiply this wattage by the type of current needed to operate it.
 Many smaller compressors operate on a standard household current, which is 110 volts.
 Larger air compressors may need 220-volt current.

 Example: 15 amp air compressor X 110 volts = 1,650 watts per hour

 You will need to know how many kilowatt hours the compressor uses to determine the energy cost.
 To find kilowatt hours, multiply the watts per hour by the total amount of time the compressor runs for.
 Then divide this number by 1,000.